lofar-astron/factor/docs/source/parset.rst

-        chunking the data, set this value to be larger than the length of the longest dataset (in this case, Factor will not make copies of the files but will make symbolic links to them instead, so please make backup copies yourself)
+        chunking the data, set this value to be larger than the length of the longest dataset (in this case, Factor will not make copies of the files but will make symbolic links to them instead, so please make backup copies yourself).

     use_compression
         Use Dysco compression for chunked files (default = False).
-Enabling this option will result in less storage usage and signifcanctly faster processing.
+Enabling this option will result in less storage usage and signifcanctly faster processing on systems with slow IO.
 To use this option, you must have the Dysco library in your LD_LIBRARY_PATH.
-Note: if enabled, Factor will not make symbolic links to the input data, even if they are shorter than chunk_size_sec, but will copy them instead.
+Note: if enabled, Factor will not make symbolic links to the input data, even if they are shorter than :term:`chunk_size_sec`, but will copy them instead.

     interactive
         Use interactive mode (default = ``False``).
-Factor will ask for confirmation of internally derived DDE calibrators and facets.
+If True, Factor will ask for confirmation of internally derived DDE calibrators and facets.

     keep_avg_facet_data